Falafel: Vegetarianism

+Falafel is popular with vegetarians worldwide.

-Falafel has become popular among vegetarians and vegans, as an alternative to meat-based street foods, and is now sold in packaged mixes in health-food stores.
-While traditionally thought of as being used to make veggie burgers, its use has expanded as more and more people have adopted it as a source of protein.
-In the United States, falafel's versatility has allowed for the reformulating of recipes for meatloaf, sloppy joes and spaghetti and meatballs into vegetarian dishes.
+Falafel became popular among vegetarians and vegans as an alternative to meat-based street foods.
+While traditionally thought of as being used to make veggie burgers, its use has expanded as more have adopted it as a source of protein.
+Falafel is used as a meat substitute in some vegetarian recipes for meatloaf, sloppy joes and spaghetti and meatballs.

 Preparation and variations

-Falafel is made from fava beans or chickpeas, or a combination.
-Chickpeas are common in most Middle Eastern countries.
-The dish is usually made with chickpeas in the Levant (Syria, Lebanon, Jordan, Israel, Palestine, Turkey), Iraq, and Bahrain.
-This version is the most popular in the West.
-The Egyptian variety uses only fava beans.
+Falafel is made from fava beans, chickpeas, or a combination of both.
+In Egypt, it is typically prepared with fava beans.
+In Israeli and Palestinian cuisine, chickpeas are commonly used, while in Jordan, Lebanon, Syria, and the wider Middle East, either chickpeas or a mix of both are used.
+The chickpea-based version is the most popular in the West.

 When chickpeas are used, they are not cooked prior to use (cooking the chickpeas will cause the falafel to fall apart, requiring adding some flour to use as a binder).
 Instead they are soaked (sometimes with baking soda) overnight, then ground together with various ingredients such as parsley, scallions, and garlic.
 Spices such as cumin and coriander are often added to the beans for added flavor.
 The dried fava beans are soaked in water and then stone ground with leek, parsley, green coriander, cumin and dry coriander.
 The mixture is shaped into balls or patties.
 This can be done by hand or with a tool called an aleb falafel (falafel mould).
-The mixture is usually deep fried, or it can be oven baked.
+The mixture is usually deep-fried, or it can be oven-baked.

 Falafel is typically ball-shaped, but is sometimes made in other shapes.
 The inside of falafel may be green (from green herbs such as parsley or green onion), or tan.
 Sometimes sesame seeds are added on top of the falafel before frying it.

-The pita falafel sandwich was popularized after Israel's independence and in the 1950s by Jewish Yemeni immigrants.
-Yemeni Jews were the first to introduce the concept of serving falafel in a pita with condiments.
-A 19 October 1939 The Palestine Post article is the first mention of the concept of falafels served in a pita bread as a street food.
 When served as a sandwich, falafel is often wrapped with flatbread or stuffed in a hollow pita bread, or it can be served with flat or unleavened bread.
 Tomatoes, lettuce, cucumbers, and other garnishes can be added.
 Falafel is commonly accompanied by tahini sauce.

 Nutrition

-When made with chickpeas, falafel is high in protein, complex carbohydrates, and fiber.
-Key nutrients are calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, vitamin C, thiamine, pantothenic acid, vitamin B, and folate.
-Phytochemicals include beta-carotene.
-Falafel is high in soluble fiber, which has been shown to be effective in lowering blood cholesterol.

-Chickpeas are low in fat and contain initially no cholesterol, but a considerable amount of fat is absorbed during the frying process.
-Falafel can instead be baked to avoid the high fat content associated with frying.